ricardobeat/ricardobeat.github.com/_posts/2011-06-03-What-should-I-listen-to.md

 2. IDs are saved in localStorage, and your library's size in your cookies (we need to know the range to shoot at), so no database.
 3. It has no images *per se*, the noisy background is generated via ~~Javascript~~ CoffeeScript and the rest is CSS.

 It's not mobile-ready, though that should be easy to accomplish.
+Source code is [on github](http://github.com/ricardobeat/what-should-i-listen-to).

-Well, I hope it's useful for a few people out there.
+I hope it's useful for a few people out there.
 If you have any suggestions you can find me [on Twitter](http://twitter.com/ricardobeat).